edkempe/Marian/docs/adr/README.md

 # Architecture Decision Records (ADRs)

-This directory contains Architecture Decision Records (ADRs) for the Marian project.
+This directory contains Architecture Decision Records (ADRs) for the Jexi project.

 ## What are ADRs?